Summoned-Archfiend/LinuxInDepth/chapters/11_packageManagement.md

 Another type of package manager is stores.
 A store is exactly the same as other package managers, except, instead of fetching from a central repository, they fetch from an app store.
 This is similar to the `play` store with google or the `apple` store, these stores are often browsable via a webpage, but we can easily install them via package managers like `snap`.

+Lastly, an important note on package managers.
+When we `remove` an application via package managers like `dpkg` and `apt` this is a "safe" option in which user data is preserved.
+If instead, we wish to remove all traces of an application we want to run the `purge` command.

 ___